youtype/boto3_stubs_docs/mypy_boto3_imagebuilder/client.md

 ### list_image_packages

-List the Packages that are associated with an Image Build Version, as determined by AWS Systems Manager Inventory at build time.
+List the Packages that are associated with an Image Build Version, as determined by Amazon EC2 Systems Manager Inventory at build time.

 Type annotations for `boto3.client("imagebuilder").list_image_packages` method.